 Grand Rapids has earned national recognition for its biking environment.
 Outside Magazine named us the "Best Town for Mountain Biking" in 2010.
 Even our buses are bike-friendly - every one is equipped with a bike rack, so you can access local trails without riding through traffic.

 Grand Rapids and Kent County are home to a fantastic network of paved pathways that are perfect for biking and walking.
 This network of car-free trails is a great way to get around Grand Rapids or just enjoy some time outdoors!
-Use this map to find a beautiful shared use path near you.
+Explore Michigan Trails maps to find a beautiful shared use path near you.

 Many hotels offer convenient access to the Grand River Edges Trail, which guides you along the banks of the Grand River through the city center – and links you to a 2.2-mile paved path in Riverside Park, north of the city, as well as the 92-mile Fred Meijer White Pine Trail.
 Follow a dedicated street bike lane west out of the city to access Kent Trails, a 15-mile paved path that winds through beautiful Millennium Park.